HebaAlkhorasani/An-Arabic-Chatbot-with-speech-recognition-Feature-Using-Tensorflow/README.md

 pip install pyaudio
 ```
 5. Type "spyder" to launch the application.
-6. open the python script included in repositiry.
+6. open the python script included in the repository.
-7. By defult the downloaded script will run as a vocal chatbot.
+7. By default, the downloaded script will run as a vocal chatbot.
-8. To use the keyboard add a # to the left of the lines 146, 151, 155, 168, and delet the # in line 150.
+8. To use the keyboard add a # to the left of the lines 146, 151, 155, 168, and delete the # in line 150.
 9. Run the program.